tartpvule/custom-cors-control/README.md

 Misconfiguring the rules **WILL** break the protections offered by the Same-Origin Policy.

 Only requests with an `Origin` header and a matching rule are modified at all by this extension.

-## Installation

-0. Must be using Firefox ESR or development versions where `xpinstall.signatures.required` is `false`

-1. Zip all files in this repository as ccc.zip
-2. Rename ccc.zip to ccc.xpi
-3. Open ccc.xpi in Firefox

-Or for testing in a session

-1. Go to about:debugging
-2. Click on "Load Temporary Add-on"
-3. Point it to the directory containing this repository

 ## Configuration